-No matter who you are, who you’ll be travelling with, or what your physical limitations are, we’re certain you’ll find the perfect tour for your needs on Hawaii Guide; as we really do offer something for every type of traveler.
+No matter who you are, who you’ll be traveling with, or what your physical limitations are, we’re certain you’ll find the perfect tour for your needs on GuideofUS Hawaii; as we really do offer something for every type of traveler.
 Be sure to read the complete tour description to find out if, for example, children under 5 are permitted, or if wheelchairs can be accommodated, etc. Of course, if you need additional information, feel free to contact the tour provider with questions or concerns and they’ll be happy to help you.

 Who are Hawaii tours tailored for?
 Are children permitted?

 We offer something for absolutely everyone- young or young at heart, triathlete or professional couch potato!
-Whether you’re looking for a multi-day hike of a lifetime, a historical tour or two, or just want to lounge on the beach, Hawaii Guide has the perfect experience for you.
-Some of the tours we feature do have certain age or physical requirements; if so, those will be clearly specified before you book your tour.
+Whether you’re looking for a multi-day hike of a lifetime, a historical tour or two, or just want to lounge on the beach, GuideofUS Hawaii has the perfect experience for you.
+Some of the tours we feature do have a certain age or physical requirement; if so, those will be clearly specified before you book your tour.

 Which tours are the cheapest in Hawaii?